How to start a modeling agency

 In the United States, modeling is a steadily growing $2-billion industry, according to a report from IBIS World.
 It’s also an industry that’s receptive to up-and-comers on the agency side.
 New businesses in the industry find that the popularity of social media has fed a rise in independent talent eager to sign away from established firms.

-These rapid changes have affected individual talent the hardest.
+At the same time, modeling is in an enormous state of flux.
 A survey by the nonprofit Model Alliance found that around 50 percent of models were still waiting on significant back payments from clients or agencies.
 Widespread dissatisfaction over these conditions can spell disaster for these larger firms, splintering their rosters and making room for new, smaller agencies.

 With less power concentrated in big firms, now more than ever, starting a modeling agency is a goal that’s attainable with perseverance and a well-planned approach.
 If you’re interested in making a play in this ever-evolving industry, read on for some essential tips on how to start a modeling agency.